HIO Coronavirus (COVID-19) FAQ

 Routine Visa Issuance Resuming on a Country by Country Basis

-Some U.S. Embassies and Consulates have started to resume routine visa services depending on the in-country situation, while others may be closing again due to new in-country lockdowns.
+Some U.S. Embassies and Consulates have resumed routine visa services depending on the in-country situation, while others may be operating on an emergency appointment basis only.
 U.S. Embassies and Consulates worldwide have different policies and procedures in place about re-opening, and they are facing severe application backlog that have accrued during their closures.
 You may view the current operating status of a given U.S. Embassy or Consulate on the U.S. State Department website.

 All incoming students and scholars currently outside of the U.S., except Canadian citizens, require a visa stamp issued by a U.S. Embassy or Consulate in their home country, in order to enter the U.S. For specific information, please go to the website of the U.S. Embassy or Consulate in your home country.